hackclub/hackclub/workshops/Simple Js Clock/README.md

 </html>
 ```

 And that's it!
-Yes really!
 We have completed writing our HTML.

 ### 2) CSS